Serial rapist Malcolm Rewa guilty of murdering Susan Burdett in 1992

 "You had ample opportunity to travel from Whangārei, get into [Burdett's] house, kill your mother, leave the house, and get back home," he said during his cross-examination of McKay.

-But McKay, who reconnected with his mum when he was 20, said he wasn't aware his Burdett's will had been amended until her death.
+But McKay, who reconnected with his mum when he was 20, said he wasn't aware Burdett's will had been amended until her death.

 "So what are you accusing me of?"
 McKay said.